Deposit Interest

 Who is exempt from DIRT?

-You can receive interest without paying DIRT (DIRT-free account) in certain conditions.
-To do this, you must complete a declaration form stating that you, your spouse or civil partner are:
+You can receive interest without paying Deposit Interest Retention Tax (DIRT) in certain conditions.
+To do this, you must complete a declaration form stating that you, your spouse or civil partner, are:

 • or